-Calculating Compliance with TTHM and HAA5 MCLs Compliance with the TTHM and HAA5 the current quarter's averaged data plus the average of the last 3 quarters).
-Figure 11 provides an example for calculating an RAA.
+Calculating Compliance with TTHM and HAA5 MCLs Compliance with the TTHM and HAA5 MCLs is based on the RAA, which is the average of the current quarter's averaged data plus the average of the last 3 quarters).
+Figure 12 provides an example for calculating an RAA.